New Order (band): Technique, Republic and first break-up: 1988–1993

 By this time, the group was heavily influenced by the Balearic sounds of Ibiza, which were making their way into the Haçienda.
 Partly recorded at Mediterranean Sound studios on Ibiza, Technique was released in February 1989.
-The album entered the charts at number one in the UK and contained a mix of acid house influence (as on opening track "Fine Time") and a more traditional rock sound (as on the single "Run 2").
+The album entered the charts at number one in the UK and contained a mix of acid house influence (as on the opening track "Fine Time") and a more traditional rock sound (as on the single "Run 2").
 The album is a blend of upbeat, accessible music coupled with blunt, poignant lyrics.
 During the summer of 1989, New Order supported Technique by touring with Public Image Ltd, Throwing Muses and the Sugarcubes across the United States and Canada in what the press dubbed the "Monsters of Alternative Rock" tour.
-Around this time, band members also began side projects including Electronic (Sumner with Johnny Marr) and Revenge (Hook with Davyth Hicks).
+Around this time, band members also began side projects, including Electronic (Sumner with Johnny Marr) and Revenge (Hook with Davyth Hicks).
 Morris and Gilbert began to work together on outside TV theme production work.
-In 1991, the band were sued by the publishing company of American singer John Denver, who alleged that the guitar break in "Run 2" was similar to his song "Leaving on a Jet Plane".
-The case was settled out of court and the song has since been credited to both New Order and John Denver.
+In 1991, the band was sued by the publishing company of American singer John Denver, who claimed that the guitar break in "Run 2" was similar to his song "Leaving on a Jet Plane".
+The case was settled out of court, and the song has since been credited to both New Order and John Denver.

 In 1990, New Order recorded the official song of the England national football team's 1990 World Cup campaign, "World in Motion", under the ad hoc band name EnglandNewOrder.
-The song, co-written with comedian Keith Allen, was the band's sole number one UK hit.
-The song was originally planned to be titled "E for England", however the Football Association vetoed the title upon realising that this was a reference to ecstasy; a drug heavily associated with the Haçienda.
+The song, co-written by comedian Keith Allen, was the band's sole number one UK hit.
+The song was originally planned to be titled "E for England"; however the Football Association vetoed the title upon realizing that this was a reference to ecstasy, a drug heavily associated with the Hacienda.
 (Allen claimed that his original draft lyrics included "E is for England, England starts with E / We'll all be smiling when we're in Italy.")
 The song also featured chanting from members of the England team and Allen, and a guest rap from England player John Barnes.
-It was again produced by Stephen Hague, who the band chose to produce their next album.
+It was again produced by Stephen Hague, whom the band chose to produce their next album.